svenssonaxel/mattermost-plugin-character-profiles/server/helptext.md

 Sometimes, e.g. for PCs, you want to use a certain character profile for most messages.
 For each channel, you can set a default character profile identifier that will be used for all messages except those sent using the single message functionality described below.
 - `/character I am haddock`: Set default character profile identifier for the current channel to `haddock`.
 - `/character I am myself`: Remove the default character profile for the current channel.
+- `/character who am I`: List default character profiles for the channels in this team.

 ## Use a character profile for a single message
 Sometimes, e.g. for NPCs, you want to use character profiles in a one-off fashion.
 To do so, prefix your message with the character profile identifier, followed by a colon, followed by either a space or a newline.
 If you have a character profile with that identifier, it will be applied to the message and the prefix will be removed.